 What does this mean to the future of these wildlife populations in South Dakota?

-Research has shown that if prevalence of CWD gets to high levels that population may not be able to sustain themselves and hunting of these populations may have to cease in order to maintain desired population levels.
+Research in Wyoming and Colorado has shown that if prevalence of CWD gets to high levels, population may not be able to sustain themselves and hunting of these populations may have to cease in order to maintain desired population levels.

 CWD Draft Action Plan